githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/6-insights-and-automation-with-projects.md

 Now that you’ve created a new chart, let’s customize it to fit your needs.

 1. First, navigate to your Project.
-2. In the top-right, to access insights, click the line graph button, labeled **Insights**.
+2. In the top-right, to access insights, click the line graph button, labeled Insights.
 3. In the menu on the left, click on the chart you would like to configure.
 4. On the right side of the page, click Configure.
 A panel will open on the right.
 5. To change the type of chart, select the Layout dropdown and click on the chart type you want to use.